Frequently Asked Questions

 A. No. Pensions cannot be assigned to a third party.
 The only exceptions are for payments in accordance with a "Qualified Domestic Relations Order," or on the death of the Participant to a designated beneficiary.

-Q. If benefits are denied, may a retiree or beneficiary appeal?
+Q. If benefits are denied, may a participant or beneficiary appeal?

 Q. How far in advance should I request an application for retirement?

 A. You can request an application for retirement any time during the 180 days prior to your expected retirement date but in no event, not later than the last working day of the month prior to the month in which you want to retire with this Plan.
-Though you can download the application on this website, you will still the benefit election form, which details optional benefits as well as the monthly value for those benefits.
-That form is provided to you from the Benefit Office.
+Though you can download the application on this website, you will still need the benefit option form, which details optional benefits as well as the monthly value for those benefits.
+That form is provided to you from the Benefit Office only.

 Q. In addition to the application for retirement, what other documents do I have to submit to the Fund office?

-A. You will need to provide photocopies of the birth certificates for you and your spouse, copy of your marriage license, copy of photo identification for you and your spouse.
-If you are divorced, you are required to submit a copy of the final judgment of dissolution with copies of the property settlement agreement and/or a copy of the Qualified Domestic Relations Order (QDRO).
+A. You will need to provide photocopies of the birth certificates for you and your spouse, copy of your marriage license, copy of photo state issued identification for you and your spouse, and copy of you and your spouse's Social Security card.
+If you are divorced, you are required to submit a copy of the final judgment of dissolution with copies of the marital settlement or property settlement agreement and/or a copy of the Qualified Domestic Relations Order (QDRO).

 Q. I am currently receiving a monthly pension benefit from the Plan and would like to change the tax withholding.
 What needs to be done?